-Igoris Pankratjevas has resigned as coach of UEFA Cup contenders FK Atlantas with predecessor Vacys Lekevičius resuming his former role.
+Igoris Pankratjevas has resigned as FK Atlantas coach with predecessor Vacys Lekevičius resuming his former role.

 The 41-year-old Pankratjevas took charge of the Lithuanian side in January, before the start of the 2005 season, having spent two years as Lekevičius's assistant.
 The 42-year-old Lekevičius, who is also a managing director of Atlantas, had stepped down to concentrate on boardroom duties but now recommences his coaching work.